IndexFziQ/Analysis-of-Story-Cloze-Test-and-ROCStories/README.md

 ## Introduction

 To evaluate a story comprehension system, Mostafazadeh et al. (2017) introduced the **Story Cloze Test (SCT)** where the system is given a four-sentence story plot (or context) and two alternative endings.
 Each ending is labeled by *right ending* and *wrong ending*.
 The objective of the system is to choose the right ending for a story.

 Mostafazadeh et al. (2017) also provided the **ROCStories** dataset which is a large-scale but unlabeled dataset as the training set.
 ROCStories is a collection of crowd-sourced completed ﬁve-sentence stories through Amazon Mechanical Turk (MTurk) workers.
-To some degree, it can be seen as an unlabeled source with no negative sample.
+To some degree, it can be seen as an unlabeled source for SCT with no negative sample.
 Each story in ROCStories follows a character through a sequence of events to a conclusion.

 Originally, the system can be trained on ROCStories and evaluated on the validation and testing sets given by SCT challenge.
 The prompt to the crowd-sourcing of ROCStories is as followings:

-**The prompt of ROCStories**
+### The prompt of ROCStories

 Imagine that you want to tell a five-sentence story to your friend.
 It can be about something that happened, something you or someone else has experienced in the past, or simply any life story about someone or something.
 Your task is to write this five-sentence story.
 Your should have all of the following five properties:
 * Your story should be entirely realistic;